Need Help? Call us toll free 24/7 at

 Millions of Americans are trapped in a cycle of drug abuse and addiction: In 2013, over 24 million reported that they had abused illicit drugs or prescription medication in just the past month.1 More than 1.7 million were admitted to treatment programs for substance abuse in 2012.2 The pursuit of a drug habit can cost these people everything – their friends and family, their home and livelihood.
 And nowhere is that impact more evident than in the faces of addicts themselves.

-Here, the potentially catastrophic health effects of drug abuse are plain to see, ranging from skin lesions to decayed and missing teeth.3 While meth is often seen as one of the more visibly destructive drugs, leading to facial wasting and open sores,4 various other illicit drugs, and even prescription medications can cause similarly severe symptoms when chronically abused.
-The use of opioids like OxyContin or heroin can cause flushing and a widespread rash of red bumps on the skin,5 while cocaine abuse can result in significantly decreased appetite, dangerous malnutrition and weight loss.6 Ecstasy may cause grinding of teeth and dental erosion,7 and smoking cannabis releases carcinogens and other chemicals that can, over time, diminish skin collagen and produce an appearance of premature aging.8 While alcohol is legal, its effects on long-term alcoholics' appearance are among the most severe.
-To see what you would look like as a long-term alcoholic, try out our interactive simulation titled Your Face as a Long-term Alcoholic.
+Here, the catastrophic health effects of drug abuse are plain to see, ranging from skin scabs to decayed and missing teeth.3 While meth is often seen as one of the most visibly destructive drugs, leading to facial wasting and open sores,4 various other illicit drugs, and even prescription medications can cause equally severe symptoms when continuously abused.
+The use of opioids like OxyContin or heroin can cause flushing and a rash of red bumps all over the skin,5 while cocaine abuse can result in a significant drop in appetite and dangerous malnutrition and weight loss.6 Ecstasy may cause grinding of teeth,7 and smoking cannabis releases carcinogens and other chemicals that can diminish skin collagen and produce an appearance of premature aging.8 Even alcohol abuse can lead to wrinkles, redness, and loss of skin elasticity.9

-Beyond the direct effects of substance abuse, perhaps its most damaging result is the development of addiction itself.
-The relentless compulsion to get high makes drug use the driving force in an addict’s life; they will seek out their drugs at any cost, with all else becoming secondary in importance.
-Self-neglect becomes normal – an accepted cost of continuing to use drugs; the consequences of addiction can remain etched in their very skin for years.
+Beyond the direct effects of substance abuse, perhaps its most damaging result is addiction itself.
+The compulsion of addiction makes drug use the most important purpose in an addict’s life, leading them to pursue it at any cost and treat anything else as secondary.
+Self-neglect becomes normal – an accepted cost of continuing to use drugs.
+And the consequences of addiction can remain etched in their very skin for years.

 To embed the above animated infographic, please use the following embed code: